-In a Negotiated Rulemaking, a group comprised of LSC representatives and affected and/or interested parties will meet under the direction of a trained facilitator, ("Working Group") with the intention of developing consensusbased positions leading to regulations.
+In a Negotiated Rulemaking, a group comprised of LSC representatives and affected and/or interested parties will meet under the direction of a trained facilitator, ("Working Group") 5 with the intention of developing consensusbased positions leading to regulations.
 The key feature of Negotiated Rulemaking is its collaborative approach, which seeks consensus where possible and decisionmaking by LSC after full dialog with the regulated community and other interested parties.

 The President, in consultation with the Committee Chair, will solicit suggestions for appointment to the Working Group from the regulated community, its clients, advocates, the organized bar and other interested parties.
 The President, working in consultation with the Committee, acting through its Chair, will make appointments of individuals and organizations to the Working Group, including the facilitator and the OLA representative.
 All groups or organizations asked to participate in the Working Group shall be responsible for selecting and designating their representatives.
+It is expected that such issues should be handled solely through Notice and Comment Rulemaking.

-It is expected that membership on the Working Group will be diverse and fully representative of the legal services community and other interested parties.
+membership on the Working Group will be diverse and fully representative of the legal services community and other interested parties.